 - Home School Team

-- Intake Interview Meeting & Tour
+- Intake Interview Meeting

 - U-Turn Team

 - All referrals are considered by the U-Turn team and students are contacted by the U-Turn staff and given a start date and credits to be offered.
-We need to interview all parties prior to acceptance in the program.

 U-Turn Exit Process

-U-Turn team in consultation with student agrees that student has achieved success and is ready to return to home school or the workplace.
+U-Turn team in consultation with student and parent/guardian agrees that student has achieved success and is ready to return to home school or the workplace.
 Teacher/Staff contacts appointed home school representative to advise that the student is ready to return and completes transition checklist.

 The smaller class size has helped me overcome my school related anxiety.
 Smaller work loads at a time help me complete more assignments without getting stressed.
 The one course at a time helps me focus on achieving one thing before moving on, now I don’t have multiple half finished assignments.
 Without U-Turn I would drop out.